sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 has the value `{1, 2, 3, 4, 5, 6}`

-The `+` operator can also be ued to append to a list.
+The `+` operator can also be used to append to a list.
 The expression

 ```
 {1, 2} + #123